 According to Blue Zones, areas of the world that have long lives share a common overall theme.
 We recommend visiting the site, which lists many anti-aging foods.
 But in their research, most of the people studied drink tea.

 Your body is constantly being exposed to damage from the sun, pollution, stress and other factors.
 Eating a diet rich an anti-oxidants is an effective way to mitigate this.
 Antioxidants in the body act much like lightning rods do on the top of tall buildings; they give the reactive oxygen a safe place to offload it's charge onto.
 By essentially taking the hit for your body, antioxidant compounds can mitigate the damage your DNA is taking, assuming you have enough of them available and you aren't taking on more damage than can be absorbed.

-Luckily tea has been known for quite some time as a food that is high in anti-oxidants.
+Luckily, tea has been known for quite some time as a food that is high in antioxidants.
 But not all teas are the same.
-While ALL tea contain certain benefits, there you'll want to focus on the ones that contain the highest concentration of the most powerful fight aging class of antioxidants - EGCG.
+While ALL tea contains certain benefits, there you'll want to focus on the ones that contain the highest concentration of the most powerful fight aging class of antioxidants - EGCG.

-- Green Tea & White tea.
-Because they are minimally processed, they retain much of their natural antioxidant composition.
-While the caffeine content is low, the anti-oxidant content is high.
-Drinking a few cups a day is all you need to ensure your getting the protective properties of these teas.
+- Green tea & White tea: Because they are minimally processed, they retain much of their natural antioxidant composition.
+While the caffeine content is low, the antioxidant content is high.
+Drinking a few cups a day is all you need to ensure you're getting the protective properties of these teas.

 - AVOID green tea extract!
 It is not the same as green tea, the source of the extract is usually from LOWER END teas that are potentially contaminated, and there are serious side effects if you overdo it.

 Herbal tea is also an anti aging food